Klepac-Ceraj-Lab/RPiCamera/scripts/README.md

 Bracketed sections of paths (eg. `<path to RPiCamera>`, `<path to destination directory>`) indicate places where the path differs.
 Replace everything within and including the brackets with the actual path (e.g., `<path to RPiCamera>` --> `~/Desktop` if RPiCamera is in Desktop).

+### Important things to keep in mind
+- The destination directory should already exist prior to running a script.
+If not, make a directory.
+    - Directory names should not contain any spaces or special characters.
+If you would like words to be separated use a hyphen "-" or underscore "_".
+- The path to the destination directory should always end in "`/`".
+If not, the directory name will be added onto the file name, and the file will go into the parent directory.
+- **Always use tab complete!** This will not only ensure that a directory or file exists but will also add a "`/`" to the end of any directory.

+## Descriptions, instructions, and examples for individual scripts

 **Note**: In the Examples below, the RPiCamera directory is in Desktop and all photos and videos are sent to Desktop/example.

-## Descriptions and instructions for individual scripts

 ### [buttonphoto](buttonphoto.py)